indeedeng/proctor/proctor-pipet/README.md

 1. ```git clone``` the repository or download the sources.

-2. Copy the three configuration files in proctor-pipet-deploy/src/main/webapp/WEB-INF/example/ to any directory.
+2. Copy the configuration files in proctor-pipet-deploy/src/main/webapp/WEB-INF/example/ to any directory.

     These contain some basic Proctor tests that let you quickly try out Proctor Pipet.